jpbisciotti/ai-style-instructions/styles/writing-guide.md

 # Comprehensive Style Guidelines for Clear Written Communication

+By applying these comprehensive guidelines, you can create clear, effective written communication that serves your audience's needs.

 ## Table of Contents
 1. [Understanding Your Audience](#understanding-your-audience)
 2. [Organizing Your Document](#organizing-your-document)